neslib/Ooogles/README.md

 This wrapper is still pretty low-level.
 It is not a "rendering engine" or high-level framework, so you still need OpenGL knowledge.

+The main goals of Ooogles are to make it easier and less error-prone to use OpenGL-ES, offering error reporting in `DEBUG` builds and a better Code Insight experience in the Delphi IDE.

 ## Features

 Ooogles has the following features: